 Celebrate science by becoming a citizen scientist with NCEI.
 Several scientific projects we host benefit from public participation, enthusiasm, and curiosity for science.

-National recognition of citizen science commences on Citizen Science Day in April.
-Events take place across the country throughout Earth Week and into May to highlight the importance of citizen science, which happens every day of the year.
-Citizen science lets us ask new questions, collect data, and make scientific advancements with your help.
+National recognition of citizen science occurs on Citizen Science Day each year in mid April, and Crowdsourcing Week, typically set in the fall.
+Events take place across the country and globe.
+Citizen science and crowdsourcing let us ask new questions, collect data, and make scientific advancements with your help.

 You can follow #CitSciDay events throughout April and May, so join the conversation on social media!